Huite/HydroDaemonDemo/README.md

    forward in time discretization (explicit).
 2. `ImplicitHydrologicalModel` for a hydrological model with first-order backward in time discretization (implicit).
-3. `DiffEqHydrologicalModel` for a hydrological model that uses `DifferentialEquations.jl` and through it supports many (higher) order methods, explicit, implicit, and mixed formulations.
+3. `DiffEqHydrologicalModel` for a hydrological model that uses a method-of-lines (MOL) approach via `DifferentialEquations.jl` and through it supports many (higher) order methods, explicit, implicit, and mixed formulations.

 ### Required methods